Sign up to our Newsletter

 Stands for Uniform Commercial Code.
 It is a set of laws that oversees all commercial transactions in the United States.

-These are just some of the important legal terms to know before you start law school.
+These are just some of the important terms to know before you start law school.
 There is a lot of information here, so don’t worry if you feel a bit overwhelmed!
 Take your time to review these terms before you start the semester, and you’ll already have a good head start.

 Other Important Tips For Law School